luisespino/linux-handbook/ArchLinux/Assemble-AArch64/index.md

 ---
-title: Assemble, link, and run AArch64 files on x86-64 with QEMU on Arch Linux
+title: Assemble, Link, and Run AArch64 files on x86-64 with QEMU on Arch Linux
 layout: default
 parent: Arch Linux Guides
 ---